-...strop is a possible word of English, while stvop isn't.
+... strop is a possible word of English, while stvop isn't.

+Knowledge of Language & Hidden Rules

+Some examples from language:

 ...In "She ate the peach while Sarah was reading", she ≠Sarah but she can be Sarah in all of these: